 Market order is one of the most commonly used order types.
 It refers to an order that is executed immediately at the current market price, that is, an investor buys or sells a security or commodity at the market price, regardless of the specific price.

-A market order is an order that is executed immediately at the current market price, that is, an investor buys or sells a security or commodity at the market price, regardless of the specific price.
-Market price orders are one of the most commonly used types of orders, used by investors who wish to conduct buying and selling transactions at the fastest speed and do not care about specific buying or selling prices.
-The market price order will be closed immediately at the current market price, but the transaction price may also be different from the price expected by investors, because the market price may change during the execution of the order.
-Overall, market price orders are suitable for investors who need to trade quickly and are not concerned about price fluctuations.
+A market order is a type of order executed immediately at the current market price, allowing an investor to buy or sell a security or commodity without specifying a price.
+Market price orders are among the most commonly used types of orders, favored by investors who prioritize transaction speed over specific price points.
+This type of order ensures swift execution but may result in a transaction price that differs from the expected price due to market fluctuations during execution.
+Overall, market price orders are ideal for investors needing to trade quickly without concern for price changes.

 New and Old Trading Rules